mcgurk/LoRa/README.md

 **Notice!
 Python uses \*GPIO-numbers, but they are not same GPIO's as in pinout-charts. \*GPIO's are BCM-numbers.**

 ### test / scan
+Reset and DIO0 can be unconnected when using spi_scan?
 ```
 SPI on:
 sudo raspi-config